Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Discussion

 \textbf{Researchers should advance multi-level fault correction techniques, while practitioners need layered, runtime-aware mechanisms for resilient quantum software systems}: The Fault Tolerance Decision Model plays a central role in guiding quantum software engineers to mitigate quantum-specific risks such as decoherence, error propagation, and gate instability.
-Practitioners widely endorsed the clarity and relevance of the decision model, with 100.0\% of interviewees finding it sufficient to support architectural decisions.
-One participant (P5) emphasized that ``\textit{the Decorator Design Pattern enables real-time error handling by allowing quantum algorithms to dynamically adapt fault-tolerant strategies based on runtime conditions}''.
-Likewise, another participant (P8) highlighted the model's contribution to resilient quantum architectures by stating that ``\textit{it promotes best practices by evaluating fault governance against performance and resource utilization}''.
+One participant (P5) emphasized that \faComment ``\textit{The Decorator Design Pattern enables real-time error handling by allowing quantum algorithms to dynamically adapt fault-tolerant strategies based on runtime conditions}''.
+Likewise, another participant (P8) highlighted the model's contribution to resilient quantum architectures by stating that \faComment ``\textit{It promotes best practices by evaluating fault governance against performance and resource utilization}''.
 Yet, the interviews also revealed evolving demands for layered decision-making that reflect the operational complexity of quantum systems.
-Several participants, such as P9, recommended hierarchical fault abstraction, ``\textit{One suggestion would be to enhance the model by categorizing fault tolerance into multiple levels (e.g., hardware level, gate level, circuit level, and algorithm level).
+Several participants, such as P9, recommended hierarchical fault abstraction \faComment ``\textit{One suggestion would be to enhance the model by categorizing fault tolerance into multiple levels (e.g., hardware level, gate level, circuit level, and algorithm level).
 This layered classification could make the model more comprehensive and easier to apply in different contexts}''.
 This suggestion aligns with the unique error models in quantum computing, where fault propagation dynamics differ significantly from those in classical systems.
 For researchers, these findings highlight a pressing need to develop adaptive and modular fault tolerance frameworks that evolve in tandem with quantum hardware.
 This includes defining a taxonomy of fault categories, embedding predictive analytics into decision models, and exploring automated reasoning tools that can recommend suitable patterns for emerging error types.
 Researchers should also investigate cross-layer coordination techniques to ensure that fault mitigation is consistent from the hardware abstraction layer up to algorithm execution.
 For practitioners, fault tolerance must be treated as a first-class architectural concern.
-The adoption of layered, runtime-aware fault handling, such as using Sparing, Voting, and Gate Replacement patterns, should be grounded in the specific operational conditions of the target platform.
+The adoption of layered, runtime-aware fault handling, such as using Sparing, Voting, and Gate Error Mitigation Pattern, should be grounded in the specific operational conditions of the target platform.
 Moreover, practitioners are encouraged to establish validation pipelines that include error injection, resilience testing, and resource profiling to ensure that fault tolerance is not only designed but empirically verified throughout the lifecycle of quantum software.
 The Fault Tolerance Decision Model provides a structured approach for using and combining fault tolerance patterns and strategies.
 This approach ensures that error handling is effectively designed and integrated into quantum software systems.
 However, as quantum systems grow in complexity, both research innovation and practitioner discipline will be necessary to ensure resilient, scalable, and high-performing quantum software systems.